guillaume-dore/UiToolkit.Maui/README.nuget.md

 ﻿# UiToolkit MAUI
-The .NET UiToolkit is an open-source library that provides a set of controls and styles for building .NET MAUI applications.
+The .NET UiToolkit is an open-source library that provides a set of controls and converters for building .NET MAUI applications.
 The toolkit is designed to be a consistent and flexible way to build cross-platform applications with .NET MAUI.

-The nuget package is currently available as prerelease build: [nuget link](#https://www.nuget.org/packages/UiToolkit.Maui/).

 ## Getting Started
 In order to use the UiToolkit you need to call the extension method `UseUiToolkit()` in your `MauiProgram.cs` file as follows: